BSDExabio/OpenMDlr-amber/README.md

 **Output:** folded protein in pdb file

 **Optional Scripts:**
-1. make_rst.py
+1. make_rst.py <br/>
+Makes restraints from original pdb file.
 ```
 python make_rst.py <name of pdb file without the .pdb extension> <# Angstroms above/below range midpoint (float)>
 ```
 2. scores.py <br/>
-If you want RMSD and TMScores, the TMScore program () will produce both, and scores.py will parse the info and put it in a seperate file for you.
+If you want RMSD and TMScores, the TMScore program (https://zhanglab.ccmb.med.umich.edu/TM-score/) will produce both, and scores.py will parse the info and put it in a seperate file for you.
 ```
 ```
 3. METRICS